bollu/coremlir/README.md

 sum (x:xs) = x + sum xs
 ```

-I have no idea if this continues to be the case.
+- I have no idea if this continues to be the case.
+- EDIT: I do know!
+I implemented the above program.
+GHC still has
+  this behaviour, so the above program does not become a single constant.

 # Tuesday, Sep 29 2020